greg-raven/Department-21/_posts/2009-07-06-the-economy-is-so-bad.md

 The most highly-paid job is now jury duty.

-Motel Six won’t leave the light on.
+Motel Six won't leave the light on.

 The Mafia is laying off judges.